 Fitzroy Robinson Ltd v Mentmore Towers Ltd [2009] EWHC 3070 (TCC) (The English High Court held that when considering an application for an adjournment of trial, the starting point should be the overriding objective.
 Thus, the court must ensure that the parties are on an equal footing; that the trial is dealt with proportionately, expeditiously and fairly; and that an appropriate share of the court's resources is allotted, taking into account the need to allot resources to other cases.
-When the court is considering a contested application at the 11th hour to adjourn trial necessitated by a failure to comply with earlier case management directions, the court should have specific regard to (1) the parties' conduct and the reason for the delays; (2) the extent to which the consequences of the delays can be overcome before the trial; (3) the extent to which a fair trial may have been jeapordized by the delays; (3) specific matters affecting trial, such as the illness of a critical witness and the like; and (4) the consequences an adjournment for the claimant, the defendant and the court.
-The court dismissed an application for an adjournment of trial made at the pre-trial review on the basis that joint expert evidence had not been prepared.
+When the court is considering a contested application at the 11th hour to adjourn trial necessitated by a failure to comply with earlier case management directions, the court should have specific regard to (1) the parties' conduct and the reason for the delays; (2) the extent to which the consequences of the delays can be overcome before the trial; (3) the extent to which a fair trial may have been jeapordized by the delays; (3) specific matters affecting trial, such as the illness of a critical witness and the like; and (4) the consequences an adjournment of trial made at the pre-trial review on the basis that joint expert evidence had not been prepared.
 The delays could be overcome soon enough to keep the current trial date and a fair trial had not been imperilled.)